wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 1.8.8 =
 * [cfdb-html] now preserves line breaks in fields by converting new lines to BR tags.
 * Bug fix: "orderby" in shortcode was ignoring if ordered by "Submitted" or "submit_time"
+* Bug fix: when using "filter" operators < and > where not working in cases where they were represented &amp;gt; and &amp;lt; HTML codes
 * CFDBFormIterator now includes a 'submit_time' field showing the raw timestamp

 = 1.8.7 =